Veetaha/snowpity/README.md

 The bot is deployed using [terraform].
 All tf projects reside under `deployment/` directory.

-The application is hosted on [Oracle Cloud][oracle-cloud] using [Always Free Tier][oci-always-free].
+The application is hosted on [Hetzner Cloud][hetzner-cloud].
 It is delivered to the server via a [Dockerhub repository][dockerhub-repo], and covered with telemetry exfiltration by a [Grafana Cloud Stack][grafana-cloud].
 The bot services are orchestrated by [docker-compose], which is in turn bootstrapped via [cloud-init] and [systemd].

+# Cost

+Hetzner Cloud is not free, so you need some money 💰 on your credit card.
+You may tweak the server and volume sizes in terraform to optimize for your use case.
+With the configuration and market price at the time of this writing the entire stack in production costs **`€9.25/month`**, but if money is a big problem for you see below.

+The minimum Hetzner Cloud setup is **`€3.73/month`**, which can be achieved with the smallest possible server and volume size.

+We use this minimum configuration for development mode deployments to save money 📈 there.
+This mode perfectly suits end-to-end testing of the app before pushing it to production.

 ## First time accounts setup